tothemoon-org/extension-blocks/spec.md

 ### Deactivation

-Miners may vote on deactivation of the extension block via another BIP9 softfork bit.
+Miners may vote on deactivation of the extension block via the 28th BIP9 softfork bit.
 The "deactivation" deployment's start time shall begin 3 years after the start time of extension blocks, with a miner activation threshold of 95%.
 The minimum locked-in period must be at least 26 retarget intervals (1